 Both the RTA and the PLA regulate the relationship between the tenant and the landlord, and set out the rules as to how events arising from the tenancy are to be resolved.
 The rights and obligations under both the Acts can be very different, as are the procedures they implement for management of the tenancy and resolution of any disputes.
 This means events arising from each tenancy need to be dealt with in a manner consistent with Act applicable to that type of tenancy.
 As such, it is important for a landlord to understand the type of tenancy they are dealing with and adhere to the applicable rules and procedures.
 If not, then it could lead to further issues for the landlord.
 Recently a Landlord was required to refund all rental paid and pay a fine for having rented out a converted garage to a family.

-If you’re about to sign up a new tenancy, in a tenancy dispute or concerned as to whether you are fulfilling your rights and obligations, then contact us at Arnet Law.
-We have a lawyer for that!
+If you’re about to sign a new tenancy, are in a tenancy dispute, or are concerned about fulfilling your rights and obligations, contact us at Arnet Law.
+Our experienced South Auckland and Pukekohe lawyers are here to help.